Tohome-IT/assignment/README.md

 API from <https://dummyjson.com/users>

-- Your project must use Typescript, Typescript module, and HTTP framework (GRPC is plus)
+- Your project must use Typescript, Typescript module, and HTTP framework
 - Tranforms JSON data from API to new data groupBy department
 - We encourage you to write tests, which we will give you some extra score
 - We will give you an extra score if you focus on performance.